Use Copy Paste Manager faster

 ShortcutAction

-Switch to the next category tab (when auto-categorize is on).
+Move to the next category tab.

 Item actions